rkuram/RISC-V-based-MYTH/README.md

 ![Day1_3](https://github.com/rkuram/RISC-V-based-MYTH/blob/main/Images/lab_answers.PNG)

-Later in this lab, we write a c-program to calculate the highest and lowest numbers represented by long long int.
+Later in this lab, we write a c-program to calculate the highest and lowest numbers represented by long long int in [**signedHighest.c**](https://github.com/rkuram/RISC-V-based-MYTH/blob/main/Source/signedHighest.c)

 The data types and the format specifier are given in the table below
 | Data Tyes | Memory (bytes) | Format Specifier |
 | :---      |      :---:     |       :---:      |